Updated on 23rd of June 2026

 TLDR

-- Answer calls around the clock
+- Answering calls around the clock, including weekends and after-hours

 Live answering services

-AI receptionists
+AI receptionists built for home services

-How do these options compare?
+How do these phone answering options compare?

 Does your trade affect which option works best?